HHaughom/FYS3150/README.md

 # FYS3150
-All projects in FYS3150 - Computational Physics
+All projects in FYS3150 - Computational Physics Fall 2019

-Repository containing all projects in FYS3150 Fall 2019.

 ## Project 1
 Poisson equation with Dirichlet boundary conditions